 Cold teething foods usually help soothe the swelling in the gums.
 And combining cold foods with foods that offer some sort of pressure on gums can work in a dual action manner to relieve some of the child’s pain and irritability.

 For babies below 6 months of age, it is best to breastfeed more often as the sucking action helps soothe the baby.

 Here are examples of teething foods that can be offered to soothe the gums after 6 months of age;

 - Chilled fruit in a food mesh type feeder: When babies are not yet very adept at eating and start teething, offer chilled fruit in a food mesh styled feeder and allow baby to suck on it.

 - Milksicles: Make a small milk popsicle out of pumped breastmilk.
 The flavor is familiar and easily acceptable.

 - Cold fruit and veg: Chilled fruit is a great option.
 Many people recommend raw carrot sticks, but I personally found carrots to be a choking hazard especially for very young babies and always steered clear from them.
-Consider offering chilled watermelon, cucumbers, berries (cut appropriately for baby refer to my article talking about how to offer round fruit to baby led weaning babies), apples, mango, chikoo, kiwi or any fruit that they like.
+Consider offering chilled watermelon, cucumbers, berries (cut appropriately for baby, refer to my article talking about how to offer round fruit to baby led weaning babies), apples, mango, chikoo, or kiwi.